top of page

 IMG_3960.HEIC

-PARKWAY PICNIC STATION (Schmeekle)
+PARKWAY PICNIC STATION (Schmeeckle)

-These feeding stations are non-invasive and approved for observational use by the UWSP Institutional Animal Care and Use Committee (protocol 2025-EX02) as well as Schmeekle Reserve (Education and Research Use Permit 290125S201).
+These feeding stations are non-invasive and approved for observational use by the UWSP Institutional Animal Care and Use Committee (protocol 2025-EX02) as well as Schmeeckle Reserve (Education and Research Use Permit 290125S201).
 No animals are harmed.

 bottom of page